ChaunceyKiwi/image-matting/readme.md

 The code is written by myself but the train of thought is derived from http://www.wisdom.weizmann.ac.il/~levina/papers/Matting-Levin-Lischinski-Weiss-CVPR06.pdf.

-The functions which act the calculation is from the library of openCV, Eigen and suitesparse.
+The functions which act the calculation are from the libraries of openCV, Eigen and Suitesparse.

 ## Note
 1. Skip erode.